Join us this summer for a trip on the historic pleasure cruiser and Dunkirk Little Ship, Queen Boadicea II.

 Boat trips will not be running on 15th and 21st September 2023.

 Please note: there will be no boat trips on Friday 15th and Thursday 21st September 2023.

-Boat trips run daily Tuesday to Saturday between April and October.
+Boat trips run daily Wednesday to Saturday (and Sundays during the summer holidays) at 12:00 and 13:30.
 You don't need to buy tickets in advance, but if you are visiting as part of a large group or are interested in private hire, please contact us ahead of your journey to check availability.

 Built in 1936 as a Thames pleasure boat, Queen Boadicea II played her part in the Second World War as one of the Dunkirk Little Ships.
 She saw action in Dunkirk harbour where she evacuated many stranded soldiers.

 After the war she returned to passenger service on the Thames.
 After working for some time on the River Dart, QBII came to Gloucester where she continues to work as a pleasure boat, carrying visitors along the Gloucester & Sharpness Canal.
 She is listed on the National Historic Ships Register.